BU-ISCIII/buisciii-tools/buisciii/assets/reports/results/tbprofiler.md

   * *Rv0678_p.Gln22Pro*: Specific protein change in the Rv0678 gene.
   * *EBG00000313339_n.2042C>T*: Specific nucleotide variant in the EBG00000313339 gene (n. = genomic/nucleotide position; e.g., C>T at position 2042).

-  > Cells in the matrix contain 1 if the sample has that specific mutation and 0 if it does not.

 ---